Snowfork/snowbridge/docs/architecture/channels/incentivized-channel.md

 In the Parachain→Ethereum direction, users pay a fixed upfront fee in wrapped Ether ([wETH](../apps/ether.md)) to send a message to Ethereum.
 Relayers are rewarded Ether on the Ethereum side.

-In the same way, for the Ethereum→Parachain direction, users pay a fixed upfront fee in wrapped DOT ([wDOT](../apps/dot.md)) to send a message to Ethereum.
+In the same way, for the Ethereum→Parachain direction, users pay a fixed upfront fee in wrapped DOT ([wDOT](../apps/dot.md)) to send a message to a Parachain.
 Relayers are rewarded DOT on the Parachain side.

 For our launch, the fees will be fixed, calculated offline, and can be only be updated by governance.
 Soon after launch, [dynamic fees](incentivized-channel.md#increasing-cost-efficiency) will be introduced.